How to Check Your Summer EBT Balance

 Method 1: Check Your Receipt After a Purchase

-💡 Tip: Even if you’re not making a purchase, some stores allow you to run a $0 balance inquiry at the register.
-Ask the cashier if this is available.
+Tip: Even without making a purchase, some stores allow a $0 balance inquiry at the register.
+Ask a cashier if this is available.

 Method 2: Call the EBT Customer Service Number on Your Card

 Every EBT card has a toll-free customer service number printed on the back.
-This automated phone line lets you check your balance 24 hours a day, 7 days a week — no wait time required.
+This automated line is available 24/7 — no hold time required.
+You can find your state’s specific number in our EBT phone numbers directory.

-1. Flip your EBT card over and locate the customer service number
+1. Flip your EBT card and locate the customer service number

 3. Enter your card number and PIN when asked